gregorkovac/Algorithms/HeapSort/README.md

 # Heapsort

-Enter a number of elements `N` and then `N` elements.
+Enter a number of numbers `N` and then `N` numbers.
 The program will print the sorted elements.